-- If the content is several pages in length, PDFs can be useful for a user who is printing or saving the content.
+PDF can be useful for a user who is printing the content.

 Reasons to avoid using a PDF

-- Put the contents of the PDF directly on a webpage.
-If you can take content out of your PDF, do so.
+Put the contents of the PDF directly on a webpage also.
+Take content out of PDF, whenever possible.
 It is a much more pleasant experience for website visitors to read the content on a webpage (assuming it has been appropriately styled for web) than to read a PDF.
 If you must include a PDF, consider providing the same information—perhaps in a more concise manner—on the webpage.

-- Include navigation in your PDF.
-Include a table of contents, and make sure the page numbers are clickable so that your readers can easily navigate the document.
+Include navigation in PDF.
+Include a table of contents, and make sure the page numbers are clickable so users can easily navigate the document.